2 Locations to Conveniently Serve You

 Losing One Tooth to Save the Rest

 Extracting a tooth is never our first choice; we’ll do whatever it takes to make sure you can keep your natural pearly whites as long as possible.
-Unfortunately, if the damage becomes too severe, there may be some cases where there’s no choice but to remove the tooth.
-Our Elmbrook Family Dental dentists will help you stay calm and comfortable throughout the procedure, which they’ll perform with expertise.
+Unfortunately, if the damage becomes too severe, there may be some cases where there’s no choice but to remove a tooth.
+Our dentists will help you stay calm and comfortable throughout the procedure, which they’ll perform with unmatched expertise.
 Contact our practice today to schedule a consultation to determine the best way to protect your smile.

 Reasons for Tooth Extractions

 - Extensive Decay: An untreated cavity can cause an infection that can spread from the root of the tooth to other parts of the body.
 Stopping a potential infection in its tracks is particularly important if your immune system has been compromised.

 - Physical Trauma: Sometimes the tooth will be too badly broken to be repaired with a crown or another kind of restoration.

 - Crowded Mouth: If your teeth are tooth big and crowded together, an extraction might be necessary before you can have orthodontic work done.

 - Wisdom Teeth: Most of the time, there’s not enough room for wisdom teeth to safely erupt, leading to all kinds of oral health problems.